apache/pekko-connectors/docs/src/main/paradox/solr.md

 ## Writing to Solr

-Alpakka Solr batches updates to Solr by sending all updates of the same operation type at once to Solr.
+Apache Pekko Connectors Solr batches updates to Solr by sending all updates of the same operation type at once to Solr.
 These batches are extracted from the elements within one collection sent to a Solr flow or sink.
 Updates of different types may be contained in a single collection sent, though.
 In case streams don't have natural batches of updates, you may use the `groupedWithin` operator to create count or time-based batches.

-Alpakka Solr offers three styles for writing to Apache Solr:
+Apache Pekko Connectors Solr offers three styles for writing to Apache Solr:

 1. Using @javadoc[SolrInputDocument](org.apache.solr.common.SolrInputDocument) (via `SolrSink.documents`, `SolrFlow.documents` and `SolrFlow.documentsWithPassThrough`)
 1. Annotated *Java Bean* classes supported by Solr's @javadoc[DocumentObjectBinder](org.apache.solr.client.solrj.beans.DocumentObjectBinder) (via `SolrSink.beans`, `SolrFlow.beans` and `SolrFlow.beansWithPassThrough`)